-Lecturers: JACQUELYN R. BLACKSTOCK, CHRISTINA MAIER, CARTER SNIDER
+Lecturers: CHRISTINA MAIER, CARTER SNIDER

-The Department of Economics and Business Administration offers majors in accounting, economics, financial management and marketing management.
-The Department offers a distinctly "Hillsdale" approach to economics and business administration, utilizing the methodology and context of a liberal arts college to present the nature, scope and function of economic exchange and business decision-making within a democratic, free-market society.
+The Department of Economics, Business, and Accounting offers majors in accounting, economics, financial management, and marketing.
+The Department offers a distinctly "Hillsdale" approach to economics and business administration, utilizing the methodology and context of a liberal arts college to present the nature, scope, and function of economic exchange and business decision-making within a democratic, free-market society.

 In keeping with the Hillsdale College Mission Statement, the Department promotes an understanding of how economic ideas and the peaceful practice of commerce have contributed to the development of our Western heritage.
-A consistent free-market approach to economics and business distinguishes the Department's faculty, curriculum and course content from typical college programs.
+A consistent free enterprise approach to economics and business distinguishes the Department's faculty, curriculum, and course content from typical college programs.

-Emphasis is placed on creating well-rounded, literate entrepreneurs, business professionals and economists.
-The study of business is a vehicle used in obtaining a broad-based, liberal arts education.
-A strategic viewpoint is adopted where functional areas are interrelated and considered in a larger economic and social context.
+We emphasize creating well-rounded, literate entrepreneurs, business professionals, and economists.
+The study of business is strengthened with a broad-based, liberal arts education.
+Our approach integrates the functional areas of business and links them to the larger economic and social context of a free society.
 An entrepreneurial focus, emphasizing new ventures and family-owned businesses, permeates much of the required coursework.
-A moral philosophy of business and economics is routinely presented in the required courses.
+A moral philosophy of business and economics is regularly presented in the required courses.

-The Department offers a major in economics for students interested in careers in research, teaching, business or public service.
-The majors in fields of accounting, finance and marketing management prepare students to embark upon careers in today's dynamic and global business environment.
-The Department strongly encourages its students to double major or minor in a foreign language, the sciences or mathematics.
-The Department offers a joint major with the Departments of French, German and Spanish.
-This major in international studies in business and foreign language is well-suited to students seeking careers in the growing global economy, allowing them to combine business coursework with study of their chosen foreign language.
+The Department offers a major in economics for students interested in careers in research, teaching, business, or public service.
+The majors in fields of accounting, financial management, and marketing prepare students to embark upon careers in today's dynamic and global business environment.
+The Department strongly encourages its students to double major or minor in a foreign language, the sciences, or mathematics.
+The Department also offers two interdisciplinary majors, one in political economy and one in international business and language.
+The political economy major combines courses in economics, history, and politics, and is good preparation for law school and careers in public policy.
+The major in international business and language is offered in cooperation with the Departments of French, German and Spanish, and is well-suited to students seeking careers in the growing global economy, allowing them to combine business coursework with study of their chosen foreign language.

 Students at Hillsdale College may take courses in economics or business administration in one of three ways.
 First, any student at Hillsdale College may take any economics and business course so long as the student meets the prerequisites of the course.
-These courses may be in accounting, business administration, economics or law.
-Certain courses have no listed prerequisites and may be taken to enrich the student's curriculum, broaden the base of knowledge in another area of study or create a fund of knowledge for further study in other areas.
+These courses may be in accounting, business, economics, or law.
+Certain courses have no listed prerequisites and may be taken to enrich the student's curriculum, broaden the base of knowledge in another area of study, or create a fund of knowledge for further study in other areas.

-Second, students in other majors may elect a minor in economics, accounting, financial management, marketing/management, or general business.
+Second, students in other majors may elect a minor in economics, accounting, financial management, marketing, or general business.
 The requirements for each minor are found in the following pages.

-Third, students may elect a major in economics, accounting, financial management or marketing/management.
+Third, students may elect a major in economics, accounting, financial management, or marketing.
 The requirements for each major are found in the following pages.
-Students may also elect a major in International Business and Foreign Language.
-The requirements for this major may be found on pages 206-207.
+Students may also elect a major in political economy or international business and language.
+The requirements for political economy are found on page 144, and the requirements for international business and language are found on pages 174-175.